LiKang6688/nextjs-graphql-swr-hasura/README.md

-# swr-graphql
+# nextjs-graphql-swr-hasura

-## The Idea behind the Example
+## The Idea

-This is a sample app demonstrating usage of `useSWR`, `mutate` and `trigger` of `SWR` library with a Hasura GraphQL API.
-The app uses native websockets for implementing GraphQL subscriptions on the client.
+This is a demo app demonstrating usage of `SWR` or `React Query` library with a Hasura GraphQL API.
+The app uses native websockets or Subscriptions Transport Ws for implementing GraphQL subscriptions on the client.

 - Hasura GraphQL APIs for instant GraphQL backend.
-- Integrate simple GraphQL queries.
+- Integrate GraphQL queries.
-- Optimistic UI with GraphQL mutations.
+- Integrate GraphQL mutations.
-- GraphQL Subscriptions using native websockets.
+- GraphQL Subscriptions using native websockets or Subscriptions Transport Ws.

+Fetch + GraphQL + SWR + WebSocket

+GraphQL Request + GraphQL + SWR

+Apollo Client + GraphQL + SWR + Subscriptions Transport Ws

+Apollo Client + GraphQL + React Query

+## .env.local

+NEXT_PUBLIC_HASURA_ADMIN_SECRET=

+NEXT_PUBLIC_HASURA_URL=

+SECRET=

 ## How to Use